crisp00/PiYoutube/README.md

 -------------

 - [x] Add youtube videos to queue
-- [ ] Add youtube playlists to queue - 2days
+- [x] Add youtube playlists to queue - 2days
+- [x] Chrome Extension for sending video to the volumio directly from your browser
 - [ ] Import playlist from youtube (updating it on youtube causes it to update locally as well) - 5days
 - [ ] WebUI Integration - 1week
 - [ ] Mobile app integration - 2weeks